-The Hong Kong Housing Authority has been running the “Healthy Ageing in PRH Estates” programme for years to show its care for elderly tenants and promote active ageing among them.
+The Hong Kong Housing Authority has been organising the “Healthy Ageing in Public Rental Housing Estates” programme for years to promote active ageing among them.

-This year, in collaboration with the School of Nursing of The University of Hong Kong (HKU) and the Oral Health Education Unit (OHEU) of the Department of Health, we provided elderly tenants in different districts with free health assessments, oral health education and health tips.
+In the 2019-2021 programme, we continue our collaboration with the School of Nursing of The University of Hong Kong (HKU) and the Oral Health Education Division (OHED) of the Department of Health to organise Home Visits, Mobile Health Assessment Stations and Health Talks for elderly tenants.

-The HKU nursing team provides health assessments for an elderly tenant at his home
+The HKU nursing team provides health assessment for elderly tenants at their home.

 At the same time, mobile health assessment stations have been arranged at public housing estates or shopping centers in different areas in Hong Kong.
 At the stations, elderly tenants will be given free tests on blood pressure, body fat and grip strength measurement, macular degeneration screening, etc. Exhibitions on sarcopenia are held alongside the stations to educate the elders how to strengthen their muscle so as to prevent falls and how to maintain a healthy diet.